 In the middle of the bus, Garth Porter and Ted Mulry sit together because Porter’s current relief from tour boredom is Mulry’s conversation, quips and Music Hall routines.

 Up front, Tony Mitchell and Harvey James, fierce partiers both, can turn on a Bacchanalian revel or just limp out, taking bets on whose hangover dissolves first.

-On rest stops they haul out a huge target from the back of the bus (where it trips up everyone making the trip to the bus-loo).
+On rest stops, they haul out a huge target from the back of the bus (where it trips up everyone making the trip to the bus-loo).

 Then they string Harvey’s 5-metre gleaming bow, grab a handful of arrows and make like Ted Nugent stalking lunch.
 THWAAAAAANG!
 Those are armour piercing arrows.

 Up the back are Alan Sandow with girlfriend and Daryl Braithwaite, with wife Micki and dog Sebastian.
-It’s generally understood without being stated that Alan and friend and Daryl and Micki are no go zones.
+It’s generally understood without being stated that Alan and friend and Daryl and Micki are no-go zones.

-The previously vetoed idea of taking partners on tour is to make slight amends for Sherbet’s all but confirmed, forthcoming international sortie which will keep the band away from home till Christmas or beyond.
+The previously vetoed idea of taking partners on tour is to make slight amends for Sherbet’s all but confirmed, forthcoming international sortie which will keep the band away from home until Christmas or beyond.